SSWConsulting/SSW.Rules.Content/rules/hashtags-in-video-description/rule.md

 ---
 type: rule
-title: "Do you add hashtags to your video descriptions? "
+title: "YouTube - Do you add hashtags to your video descriptions? "
 uri: hashtags-in-video-description
 authors:
   - title: Adriana Tavares